 Warning flags survive power-down, i.e. they are backed up in non-volatile (EEPROM) storage.

-Though useful, this means that repeatedly cancelling errors which then shortly recur can wear out the device non-volatile storage - see WARNING: Finite Non-Volatile Memory Life in chapter 3.
+Though useful, this means that repeatedly cancelling errors which then shortly re-occur can wear out the device's non-volatile storage - see WARNING: Finite Non-Volatile Memory Life in chapter 3.

-Diagnostics LED
+Diagnostics LEDs

-A new feature for Version 3 is the addition of an LED to indicate the current status of the device and also it's protocol.
-If all is healthy the LED should flash ON for a period of 100mS, The rate at which the LED flashes is used to indicate the protocol as indicated in the table below.
+The Diagnostic LED indicates the current status of the device and also its protocol.
+If all is healthy the LED should flash ON for a period of 100ms.
+The rate at which the LED flashes is used to indicate the protocol as indicated in the table below.